Updated: February 2019

 It is important to remember that while FGM is considered an abhorrent practice by the majority of medical professionals and those in the Western world, it is also seen by many women in affected-areas as a positive and necessary procedure that is an important part of their culture.

 FGM has been recognised as an extreme violation of human rights for girls and women for almost 20 years now.
-In 1997, the World Health Organization issued a joint statement with the United Nations against the procedure and considerable leaps forward in research and policy have been made.
+In 1997, the World Health Organization issued a joint statement with the United Nations against the procedure and considerable leaps forward in research, policy, and action have since been made.

-At our volunteer project base in Moshi, Tanzania, we partner with an inspiring local organization who are dedicated to ending FGM, the Network Agaisnt Female Genital Mutilation (NAFGEM).
-Their main focus is to raise awareness among grass-root communities, where these customs are still being practiced, through holding educational seminars, training workshops, and sensitization and awareness campaigns at various community events.
+Their main focus is to raise awareness among grass-root communities, where these customs are still being practised, through holding educational seminars, training workshops, and sensitization and awareness campaigns at various community events.

-Volunteers on our Girl Empowerment project here support NAFGEM throughout the year by providing educational workshops on the importance of health, safety, early pregnancy, income generation and self-confidence.
+Volunteers on our Girl Empowerment project in Moshi support NAFGEM at specific times throughout the year by providing educational workshops on the importance of health, safety, early pregnancy, income generation and self-confidence.
 We are extremely proud to help this organization keep young girls and women away from the dangers of FGM.

-Visit the United Nation’s webpage for more information on global initiatives, consider donating to a charity focused on ending FGM for good, or even better, learn more about volunteering with us in Moshi and directly help girls who have escaped female genital mutilation.
+Visit the United Nation’s webpage for more information on global initiatives, consider donating to a charity focused on ending FGM for good, or even better, learn more about how to help stop FGM by volunteering with our team in Moshi, Tanzania.